alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 Of course, it doesn't come without its share of weirdness.
 For starters, you may not mix testing code and regular code.
-I know it's frowned upon in many circles, but it is often quite handy: change your code, then scroll down and change the tests.
+I know this filthy habit of mine is frowned upon in many circles, but it is often quite handy: change your code, then scroll down and change the tests.
 At least I would like to have the option.